 If you want to snag one of these, keep your eyes peeled as some of the older model years are going to be fresh off the blocked list.

 A lot has been said about the MK4 Supra — this car is an absolute legend that needs no introduction.
 Some enthusiasts might argue it is overrated, and some even openly dislike it.

 But nothing changes the fact that the Supra has appreciated in value.
 A lot.
 Especially considering how old it is.
 And there’s a reason for that.

 If you ignore all the hype and look at the Supra for what it is, it all makes sense.
 It’s an incredible piece of machinery that deserves respect.

-With driver-focused interiors designed like a cockpit, rocking the unkillable 2JZ-GTE engine, and a Getrag V160 transmission under the hood, it’s no surprise why the MK4 Supra gets so much love from the car community.
+With driver-focused interiors designed like a cockpit, rocking the unkillable 2JZ-GTE engine, and a Getrag V160 transmission under the hood, it’s no surprise why these sports cars get so much love from the car community.

 If you end up buying one, and if you want to keep driving it for a long time, we recommend not pushing beyond 600 hp — that’s how much power Toyota originally intended to make with the Supra.